 Debut: Naruto Chapter 547 (Manga), Shippuden Episode 297 (Anime)

-- Mama Bear: Little Gaara convinced himself that Karura was protecting him via his sand and the Shuukaku, as psychological defense against his horrid life.
+- Mama Bear: Little Gaara convinced himself that Karura was protecting him via his sand and Shukaku, as a psychological defense against his horrid life.
 It turned out that this was true: it's confirmed in her Famous Last Words ("What a small, feeble child...
 No matter what happens, I'll always protect you!
-Gaara...!") and by how Gaara's sand, as he gets free from the Kazekage's Gold Dust, takes Karura's form.
+Gaara...!") and by how Gaara's sand, as he gets free from the Fourth Kazekage's Gold Dust, takes Karura's form.

 - Missing Mom: She died shortly after giving birth to Gaara.